cbushdor/MyHeadersFill_file/README.md

 <!--
 If several files are opened in the same vim, headers might not be updated properly when file are saved.

-It is the same when *:x* command is used.
 -->

+If a file is closed with *:x* command fields are not updated properly.